 As the popular expression in the tech space goes, ‘Garbage in, garbage out’ – that when you input garbage into model training, you will get garbage output/ results.
 The data-centric approach improves the results, performance and robustness of ML models through better quality and consistent data.
 The question to ask is not ‘what kind of data to input to train a useful model?’ but ‘what data kind is necessary to train, measure and maintain the success of the model?’.

-Why the Shift to Data-Centric Approach to ML?
-Let us take an example to understand why the shift is necessary.
+Why the Shift to Data-Centric Approach to Fashion ML?

 If a data-centric approach is applied, noisy labels, low-quality data, data processing errors and other inconsistencies would be identified and rectified.
 The model would be augmented with additional data where necessary or the dataset itself changed.
 This way, the 95% accuracy can be achieved and maintained when the model is deployed in the production environment.